Erik Proper Welcome About ORCiD Contact CV Presentations Research Setup Sports

 I currently mainly (depending on the situation) use three tripods:

-1. A Benro C1692T with a Novoflex Magicball Mini ballhead, which is a light and compact tripod I use when I want to travel light and still want to have a tripod with me.
+1. A Benro C1692T tripod with a Novoflex Magicball Mini ballhead, which is a light and compact tripod I use when I want to travel light and still want to have a tripod with me.

-3. A Really Right Stuff TFA01 mini (table) tripod with a BPC-16 panning micro ball.
+4. A Really Right Stuff TFA01 mini (table) tripod with a BPC-16 panning micro ball.
 This tripod allows me to take steady shots from the oddest of places.
 The nice thing about this tripod is that, while it is actually a tripod, it does not look like one to the eye of security personnel at e.g. well known tourist locations such as the Taj Mahal.
 The panning micro ball even allows me to take stable panorama photos.

 To be able to quickly swap the two Magicball ballheads, and my panorama head (see below), between the tripods, I use Arca Swiss QuickLinks.
 This is essentially a quick release system for the connection between the tripod and the ballhead / panorama-head.